Koatty/koatty_core/docs/api/koatty_core.implementscontrollerinterface.md

 ## implementsControllerInterface() function

-check is implements Controller Interface
+Check if a class implements the IController interface.

 **Signature:**